rreece/rreece.github.io/outline-of-philosophy/invitation.md

 >   Socrates: Consider, then, what we'll say to him.
 Won't we question him like this?
 >   First, we'll tell him that nobody begrudges him any knowledge he may have
 >   and that we'd be delighted to discover that he knows something. [^RepublicV476e]

+Who do I want to reach with this argument?

+-   Anyone interested in the engagement of science and philosophy.
+-   Skeptics of science and anti-naturalists of one form or another that see science as just one of many competing claims to knowledge.
+-   Allies in elucidating the demarcation of what science is, and what sorts of claims it justifies.
+-   Can this be accessible and interesting to both academic and lay audiences?

 I hope that is enough of an invitation to catch your interest.
 In the next section, we will survey the history of science and